aridjayarecipes/cutesrecipes.web.app/content/post/2249-easiest-way-to-prepare-favorite-black-bean-paste-chicken-and-vegetables-jajangmyeon-keto.md

 recipeinstructions:
 - "Cube up chicken."
 - "In a large skillet on medium heat add chicken, onions and garlic."
 - "Cube up veggies.
-I added the Normandy for the zucchini and squash because I didn't have any on hand."
+I added the Normandy for the zucchini and squash because I didn&#39;t have any on hand."
 - "Add all veggies to skillet.
 Cover for 10 minutes."
 - "Add ⅓ cup water.
 Cover for another 5 mins."
 - "Add the paste and stir till everything is covered."